Limited Cash-Out vs. No Cash-Out Refinance: What’s the Difference?

 What is a limited cash-out refinance?

-The cash you receive from a limited cash-out refinance doesn’t come from equity, which differs from a standard cash-out refinance.
-Instead, it can come from reconciling the variances between the estimated and actual loan payoff amounts, said Pava Leyrer, chief operating officer at Northern Mortgage Services in Grandville, Mich.
+The cash you receive from a limited cash-out refinance doesn’t come from your available home equity, which differs from a standard cash-out refinance that allows you to pull equity out of your home.
+Instead, it can come from reconciling the variances between the estimated and actual loan payoff amounts, Leyrer said.

 - Payoff amount for your old mortgage